lishangqiu/Orbitaly/README.md

-Like **gpredict**, but with a modern real-time web UI, doppler-corrected frequency readouts, smart azimuth unwrapping for overhead passes — and **direct stepper-motor control**: Orbitaly generates the step/dir pulses, acceleration ramps, homing, soft limits, and backlash compensation itself.
-No gcode, no motion-controller firmware, no rotctld required.
+Like **gpredict**, but with a modern real-time web UI, doppler-corrected frequency readouts, smart azimuth unwrapping for overhead passes — and **direct stepper-motor control**: Orbitaly generates the trajectories, step/dir pulse trains, acceleration ramps, homing, soft limits, and backlash compensation itself.
+No gcode, no rotctld required, and **no motion intelligence in firmware** — where an Arduino is used to emit the pulses, it is an exact pulse executor with no opinion about where the antenna should point.

 See [PLAN.md](PLAN.md) for the full architecture and design document.